Atul-837/Bleed_Blue/README.md

-# WE BLEED BLUE : SLANG OF INDIAN CRICKET TEAM
+# WE BLEED BLUE : INDIAN CRICKET TEAM

 ## TO RUN THE APPLICATION:
 Make sure you have these prerequisites: